 Sexuality/Romantic Orientation: Asexual and aromantic.

 Species: I’m transspecies.
-By this I mean I don’t perceive my own body shape as human.
+I don’t perceive my own body shape as human.
 I have phantom limb/body sensations and it can cause difficulties with some movements (it’s harder to judge movement when perceived body proportions are different from actual body proportions).
 The exact shape shifts around a bit, but usually involves elongated fingers, membranes between the fingers, sometimes joined feet, and a tail.
 This gets classified in different ways by different people, from being a non-neurotypicality to separate communities such as otherkin.
 I don’t have strong views on the classification side of it, outside of letting people define themselves in a way that’s comfortable for them.